-https://en.wikipedia.org/wiki/Polynomial interpolation
+https://en.wikipedia.org/wiki/Polynomial_interpolation

 The extrapolation process is illustrated in Fig. 1 below (illustrated for fitting to all three data points).
 Mathematically, if the bottom axis (1/N) is called "x", then we are really fitting a polynomial P(x) to the three data points, which can be called $(x_1, x_2, x_3) = (1/N_1, 1/N_2, 1/N_3)$, and then using this polynomial to calculate P(0).
-The value P(0) corresponds to our predicted value of capacitance if we let $N \to \infty$.
+The value P(0) corresponds to our predicted value of capacitance if we let $N \rightarrow \infty$.
 Note that two data points define a straight line, and three data points define a quadratic function.
 So, if we choose only the two leftmost data points (the two with the largest N values), we are using a straight line to do the interpolation.
+If we use all three data points, then we are using a quadratic curve to do the interpolation.